NicorRodriguez/infra_bbdd2/README.md

 docker build -t pencaucu_frontend:latest .

 ### Now that you have the images built you may proceed.

-In order to the IaC to work properly you will need to have the folowing tools:
-- A running local Kubernetes cluster
-- Kubectl
-- Terraform
-- docker
-- git

   Once you have all the dependencies, in order to deploy the application you will need to run the following commands:
   - terraform init